-EU nationals and their family members arriving in the UK from 1 January 2021 will require a visa under the UK's immigration rules.
-The Home Office has indicated that changes will be made to the UK's immigration rules which will widen the current rules for obtaining a "work permit" visa - known technically as a Tier 2 (General) visa.
+EU nationals and their family members who arrived in the UK from 1 January 2021 now require a visa under the UK's immigration rules.
+Changes to the UK's immigration rules were made in December 2020 to widen the scope for obtaining a "work permit" visa, now known as a Skilled Worker visa.

-- For companies which already have a Tier 2 sponsor licence, considering the business' medium-term skilled labour needs and applying for increased certificate of sponsorship allowance to bring in foreign skilled labour
+Companies which already have a sponsor licence, should consider the business' medium-term skilled labour needs and apply for increased certificate of sponsorship allowance to bring in foreign skilled labour.